slies/MoQ/README.md

 # MoQ
 This repository is the official Pytorch implementation of **_Be Conservative or Be Aggressive?
 An Adaptive Trade-Off MoE For Time Series Forecasting_**.
+The codes and data can be used to reproduce the results of MoQ on PM2.5 dataset.

 ## Code
 There are 6 python files: